 A defined level of competence will be attained during the education/training course, but this level will invariably be below the level of competence required for working alone, and so supervision will be required.

 For functions detailed in Article 23(2)(a), (c) and (d), live animals will be used under supervision.
-However, the principles of supervision can apply to all staff and all roles/tasks.
+However, the principles of supervision may apply to all staff and all roles/tasks.

-After some informed consideration by the supervisor on the individual’s (likely) ability and the potential impact of poor technique on the science and animal welfare, individuals may undertake scientific procedures for the first time as part of a research programme under supervision.
+After some informed consideration by the supervisor on the individual’s (likely) ability and the potential impact of poor technique on the science and animal welfare, individuals may undertake scientific procedures as part of a research programme under supervision.

 This further emphasises the importance of having a well-integrated training, supervision and competence assessment programme.